Internal Conflict

 What is internal conflict?

-Internal conflict occurs when a character suffers internally because of conflicting needs or requirements.
-For internal conflict to exist, there must be two or more "reasonable and necessary" objectives opposing each other.
+Internal conflict occurs when a character suffers because of conflicting needs or requirements.
+For internal conflict to exist, there must be two or more "reasonable and necessary" objectives that oppose each other.
 The character can't complete both of them.
 She can't have it both ways.

 A story about two rocks wouldn't be very interesting.
 But a story about two rocks that began as one rock and then broke apart a thousand years ago, and against the wishes of the other rocks have been trying to find each other again ever since, is a candidate for the Nobel Prize in literature.

 Speaking of rocks, we recently upgraded our kitchen countertops to beautifully colored granite.
-That granite waited millions of years to be installed in our kitchen.
+That granite waited millions of years deep within the Earth's crust before it could be installed in our kitchen.
 Yes, we are that special.

 Little Red Riding Hood

 Recall the 10th-century tale called Little Red Riding Hood.
-While being one of the most recognizable--and oldest--stories in Western literature, it's entirely lacking in internal conflict.
+While being one of the oldest and most recognizable stories in Western literature, it's entirely lacking in internal conflict.
 The story doesn't answer reasonable questions, such as:

 You may think this line of questioning is silly.
 But it demonstrates a purely event-driven story's vagueness—and I dare say hollowness.
 Perhaps a better story is the more recently published The Three Little Pigs (James Halliwell-Phillips, 1890), which describes how the first two pigs were lazy and built houses of weaker materials.